seaiam/Language-Model-Builder/README.md

-This python program takes in a file containing stirngs from 3 languages: Tamil, Malaysian and Indonesian.
+This python program takes in a file containing strings from 3 languages: Tamil, Malaysian and Indonesian.
 It then builds a language model for each language based on 4-grams.
 We use NLTK to build the 4-grams.

 To build and test the language models: